istgaips/invite/views/people.md

   <img src="images/carlos.png" alt="" />
 </span>

-Is an Assistant Professor at the Department of Computer Science and Engineering of Instituto Superior Técnico from the Technical University of Lisbon and a member of GAIPS, Intelligent Agents and Synthetic Character Group at INESC-ID.
+Carlos Martinho is an Assistant Professor at the Department of Computer Science and Engineering of Instituto Superior Técnico from the Technical University of Lisbon and a member of GAIPS, Intelligent Agents and Synthetic Character Group at INESC-ID.